-Difference between Asiatic vs. Oriental Lily
+Difference Between Asiatic Vs. Oriental Lily

 Asiatic and Oriental lilies are the two most popular species among gardeners.
-This is due to the natural growing and low care required for these lilies.
+This is due to the natural growth and low care required for these lilies.
 The appearance of Asiatic lilies and Oriental lilies looks the same.

 The Asiatic lilies are native to Asia and have long glossy leaves.
-The beautiful exotic color flowers and large blooms make it ideal for growing both indoor or outdoor.
+The beautiful exotic color flowers and large blooms make it ideal for growing both indoor and outdoor.
 The hybrid Asiatic lilies have a wide range of colors from pinks, orange, red, white, and yellow.

-The flowers of Asiatic lilies are unscented, and it may face up, down, or outwards.
+The flowers of Asiatic lilies are unscented, and they may face up, down, or outwards.
 It usually blooms in June or Lilly and can be grown outdoors or in a container.
 You can grow in most soil types as long it’s not over-saturated with water, and it drains well.

 The Asiatic lilies grow from 2 to 5 feet in height and come in different varieties such as Golden Pixie, Alpenglow, and Shirley.

 The Oriental lilies are taller than Asiatic lilies and grow up to 6 feet tall.
 These have huge flashy flowers that come in different colors, such as white, pink, crimson, and red.
-It has more darker spots or refined edges of contrasting colors and produces a strong smell.
+It has darker spots or refined edges of contrasting colors and produces a strong smell.

-To grow oriental lilies, you need a fertile, acidic, well-drained soil with protection from the intense sun and wind.
+To grow oriental lilies, you need fertile, acidic, well-drained soil with protection from the intense sun and wind.
 These are a bit more challenging to grow, but once taken root, it gets easier to maintain.